abd01-0x/abd010x/README.md

-Hi there 👋, my name is Adeoye Abolaji David (abd for short) and I am a Chartered Accountant turned Data/Blockchain analyst.
+Hi there 👋, my name is Adeoye Abolaji David ([abd](https://linktr.ee/abd010x) for short) and I am a Chartered Accountant turned Data/Blockchain analyst.

-I really enjoy adding value, learning and sharing on my data journey.
+I enjoy learning and sharing on my data journey.
 For now, I am focused on Data/Blockchain storytelling.
 SOme projects are highlighted belowl
 * Data Storytelling using SQL, Power BI, and Tableau.
 Hosted here.
 * Blockchain Storyteling on [Dune](https://dune.com/abd010x)
 * Also very curious on Data and AI matters, inclusive of database design & development, and Generative AI.